sampollard/reduce-error/README.md

 # This one also takes a bit.
 Maybe an hour or two.
 You no longer need the
 # `with-height` directory since the updated assoc binary now prints that column
+# However, `height` takes longer so for large experiment numbers this is turned off.
 USE_MPI=0 make -j assoc
 ```